onera/Maia/doc/developer_manual/algo_description/gindexer.rst

   :align: center

-We can check that, in each case, the size of the counting array is equal to the number of described data (ie the len of the distributed section, or the len of the requested indices list), and that the size of the data buffer is equal to the sum of the associated counting array.
+We can check that, in each case, the size of the counting array is equal to the number of described data (ie the length of the distributed section, or the length of the requested indices list), and that the size of the data buffer is equal to the sum of the associated counting array.

 Once again, one can observe the resolution of writting conflicts: